mysociety/fixmystreet/docs/_includes/ww-admin-tasks-content.md

 ### Navigating WasteWorks as a staff user

 If your Administrator has already given you staff permissions, you may see an additional admin button on the top menu when you’re logged in.
-If not, your access may be only in the frontend (e.g. moderation does not require any backend admin access), or your Administrator can add these permissions at any time: see ‘Creating a Staff Account’.
+If not, your access may be only in the frontend (e.g. moderation does not require any backend admin access), or your Administrator can add these permissions at any time: see <a href="https://www.societyworks.org/manuals/wasteworks/admin-tasks/#administrating-staff-accounts">‘Creating a Staff Account’</a>.

 <img alt="Navigating WasteWorks as a staff user" src="/assets/img/ww-user-guide/WasteWorks-navigating-as-staff.png" />